Portuguese India: Status of the new territories

 Free Dadra and Nagar Haveli existed as a de facto independent entity from its independence in 1954 until its merger with the Republic of India in 1961.

-Following the annexation of Dadra and Nagar Haveli, Goa, Damaon and Diu became new territories of the Indian Union.
+Following the annexation of Dadra and Nagar Haveli, Goa, Daman and Diu became new territories of the Indian Union.
 Maj Gen K P Candeth was declared as military governor of Goa, Daman and Diu.
-Goa's first general elections were held in 1963.
+Goa's first legislative elections were held in 1963.

 In 1967 a referendum was conducted after activists led by Jack Sequeira proposed it, where voters would decide whether to merge Goa into the Marathi-majority state of Maharashtra, the pro-Konkani faction eventually won after protests against the Maharashtrawadi Gomantak Party, led by Dayanand Bandodkar.
-However full statehood was not conferred immediately, and it was only on 30 May 1987 that Goa became the 25th state of the Indian Union, with Dadra and Nagar Haveli, Daman and Diu districts were partitioned, and continue to be administered as the Damaon, Diu and Silvassa territory.
+However full statehood was not conferred immediately, and it was only on 30 May 1987 that Goa became the 25th state of the Indian Union, with Dadra and Nagar Haveli, Daman and Diu districts were partitioned, and continue to be administered as the Daman, Diu and Silvassa territory.

 The most drastic changes in Portuguese India after 1961 were the introduction of democratic elections, as well as the replacement of Portuguese with English as the general language of government and education.
-Following many years of Konkani language agitation, Konkani in the Devanagari script finally became the official language of the union territory of Goa, Damaon and Diu in 1987.
+Following many years of Konkani language agitation, Konkani in the Devanagari script finally became the official language of the union territory of Goa, Daman and Diu in 1987.
 The Indians allowed certain Portuguese institutions to continue unchanged.
 Amongst these were the land ownership system of the comunidades, where land was held by the community of neighbourhoods was then leased out to individuals.
-Goans under the Indian Government left the Portuguese Civil Code of Goa and Damaon unchanged, hence they remain as the only territories in India with a common civil code that does not depend on religion.
+Goans under the Indian Government left the Portuguese Civil Code of Goa and Daman unchanged, hence they remain as the only territories in India with a common civil code that does not depend on religion.

 Citizenship

-The Citizenship Act of 1955 granted the government of India the authority to define citizenship in the Indian union.
+The Citizenship Act of 1955 granted the Government of India the authority to define citizenship in the Indian Union.
 In exercise of its powers, the government passed the Goa, Daman and Diu (Citizenship) Order, 1962 on 28 March 1962 conferring Indian citizenship on all persons born on or before 20 December 1961 in Goa, Daman, and Diu.